-By 2019, University IT will migrate most of its service portfolio to cloud-based products and cloud-hosted deployments.
-University IT will actively adopt cloud-based technologies and will select scalable, cost-efficient, innovative, and resilient solutions which further enable the Stanford community.
+University IT will actively adopt cloud-based technologies selecting scalable, cost-efficient, innovative, and resilient solutions which further enable the Stanford community.
 University IT will assess migrating applications and infrastructure to the cloud, and using cloud-native services as appropriate.

 University IT is developing a comprehensive plan for migrating applications and infrastructure to the cloud.
 While it is acknowledged that some critical systems will need to remain on campus, our priority is to achieve geodiversity using the cloud.

 The shift to cloud services requires a transformation of University IT into a center of excellence in cloud practice.